horovod/horovod/README.md

 | TCP Horovod on GPU (NCCL)             |     1,921.6 (14.4x) |     1,475.2 (12.5x) |     1,635.2 (12.5x) |
 | RDMA Horovod on GPU (NCCL)            |     1,974.4 (14.8x) | **1,651.2 (14.0x)** | **1,824.0 (13.9x)** |

+**Note**: This benchmark was prepared before the Tensor Fusion release, and so current Horovod performance should be even better the table above suggests.
+We are working on updating it.

 # Install

 To install Horovod: